-Madrid's ambitious plans brought about the creation of a wonderful pedestrian street crossing the city from the Prado Museum to the Royal Palace.
-Strolling along Calle de las Huertas or the recently pedestrianized Calle del Arenal, you can see how the investment is turning ramshackle zones into trendy ones.
-By installing posts to keep cars off sidewalks, making the streets safer after dark, and restoring old buildings, Madrid is working hard to make itself more livable.
+Madrid has worked hard to make itself more livable — especially for pedestrians.
+You'll find wonderful car-free areas crossing the city from the Prado Museum to the Royal Palace.
+Strolling along the pedestrianized Calle de las Huertas or Calle del Arenal, you can see how the investment turned once-ramshackle zones into trendy ones.
+Posts were installed to keep cars off sidewalks, making the streets safer after dark, and old buildings were restored, helping to preserve the city's grandeur and intimate charm.

-Spain has a reputation for partying very late, not ending until offices open in the morning.
-If you're people-watching early in the morning, it's actually hard to know who is finishing their day and who's just starting it.
+Spain has a reputation for partying very late, with night spots not closing until offices open in the morning.
+If you're people-watching early in the morning, it can be hard to know who is finishing their day and who's just starting it.
 Even if you're not a party animal after midnight, make a point to be out with the happy masses, luxuriating in the cool evening air.

 One reason people stay out late, especially in summer, is to escape the heat of the day.
 I often think people who talk about the weather and traffic have nothing else of greater interest on their minds.
-But here, in the lofty and over-heated interior of Spain, even people with plenty to say talk about the weather these days.
+But here, with the impact of climate change, in the lofty and overheated interior of Spain, even people with plenty to say talk about the weather.
 The last time I was here in summer, I caught myself assessing restaurants by the quality of their air-conditioning.
 I saw poor locals, refugees from the heat, lying like lizards in the shade.

 When it's sizzling, Madrileños head to Retiro Park to take a shady siesta in a 300-acre green-and-breezy escape.
 It's a place where you can hopscotch through a mosaic of lovers, families, skateboarders, expert bench-sitters, and pets walking their masters.